 Milwaukee criminal defense attorneys Matthew R. Meyer and Benjamin Van Severen defend disarming a peace officer cases.
 Disarming a peace officer is a Class H felony, carrying with it a maximum sentence of 6 years prison, a $10,000.00 fine, or both.
 When facing a criminal conviction for any crime, we suggest hiring a top criminal defense attorney for your defense.
-At Meyer Van Severen, S.C. we focus on providing smart, aggressive criminal defense to individuals in Wisconsin.
+At Van Severen Law Office we focus on providing smart, aggressive criminal defense to individuals in Wisconsin.
 Contact the law firm at (414) 270-0202 to schedule your consultation today.

 Disarming a peace officer is a relatively simple criminal offense.
 It’s defined in section 941.21 of the Wisconsin Statutes.
 At trial the district attorney must show five separate elements: